lubiah/kudadamold/src/blog/another-redesign-svelte.md

 ## Sapper Is A Dead

 When I started using Sapper, I realized that it is dead.
 It is no longer in active development and it's new replacement is [SvelteKit](https://kit.svelte.dev).
 So why am I using Sapper?
 Well, it's because SvelteKit is still in early development and there might be some changes so am just waiting for the version 1 of SvelteKit before migrating to it.
-Also, they have a migrating guide which helps you to migrate from Sapper to SvelteKit so it's not a big deal.
+Also, they have a migration guide which helps you to migrate from Sapper to SvelteKit so it's not a big deal.
 But maybe, I might switch to SvelteKit before they hit version 1, it looks promising.